EdDuarte/website/content/posts/thumbeo.md

 ---
-title: "Thumbeo: A mobile app to find cheap rides nearby"
 description: "Ride-sharing mobile application where users can find rides near their location, schedule their own rides and chat in real-time"
+title: "Thumbeo: A mobile app to find rides nearby"
 slug: "thumbeo"
 date: "2015-05-08 14:57:00+01:00"
 externalLink: "http://www.thumbeo.com/en/"